Unforgettable Travel Ideas for Your Dream Holiday/Vacation

 Maybe it’s time to go for some different travel ideas holiday plans and trips.

-Do you ever get bored of the same kind of travel ideas holiday plans?
+Do you ever get bored of the same kind of travel ideas holiday plans and trips everyone seems to have?
 Does sitting on a beach for two weeks solid get a little, well, boring?
 I guess most people don’t want to admit it, but I will – I love holidays, I love beaches, but after about two or three days I want to do something, something other than lying prone and praying to the sun gods to make me brown; which incidentally never works, because I am simply one big freckle with a little lobster red thrown in for good measure.
 Is it just me, or is it impossible to tan evenly?

 Anyway, I digress.